George Cumby

+An ordained minister, Cumby has served as a pastor of several churches.

 Early life

 Cumby is African-American.
 He was born in Gorman, Texas.
 He graduated from Bishop Thomas K. Gorman Catholic School in Tyler, Texas in 1975.

 College career

-He attended the University of Oklahoma, where he played for the Oklahoma Sooners football team from 1976 to 1979.
-He was a three-time first-team All-American (1977, 1978, 1979), being a consensus first-team selection in 1979.
-With a combination of speed and strength, he is considered one of the top defensive players of all time at Oklahoma.
-He was also named Defensive Newcomer of the Year and Big Eight Defensive Player of the Year twice—in 1978 and 1979.
-Cumby was described by then-head coach Barry Switzer as "the only person I know who could go one-on-one with Earl Campbell and knock him backwards."
-He finished his career at Oklahoma with 405 career tackles, fifth on the all-time list.
+He attended the University of Oklahoma, where he played for the Oklahoma Sooners football team from 1975 to 1979.
+After playing on offense for two seasons, Cumby changed positions to linebacker in 1977.
+He was a three-time first-team All-American (1977, 1978, 1979), being a unanimous first-team selection in 1979.
+He was also named Defensive Newcomer of the Year and twice won Big Eight Defensive Player of the Year.
+He was described by then-head coach Barry Switzer as "the only person I know who could go one-on-one with Earl Campbell and knock him backwards."
+He finished his career at Oklahoma ranked second in school history with 437 tackles.

+In 2026, Cumby was inducted into the College Football Hall of Fame.